 Finding a top-quality software engineer is like looking for a needle in a haystack.
 With technical acumen being a must for your software engineer hires, it’s important that you go into every interview with a set of interview questions that gets to the heart of the technical skills needed for the job.

-But you can’t focus on just skills needed for the role.
-There’s also behavioral questions and others that will get at the root of whether they will stay for the long haul.
-Since engineers have more power at their fingertips, due to the scarcity of qualified talent in this arena, it’s also good to ensure this candidate will be happy and willing to stay.
+But you can’t focus on just the skills needed for the role.
+There are also behavioral questions and others that will get at the root of whether they will stay for the long haul.
+Since engineers have more power at their fingertips, because of the scarcity of qualified talent in this arena, it’s also good to ensure this candidate will be happy and willing to stay.

 Below, you’ll find our complete list of software engineer interview questions.
 These are perfect for assessing communication skills, technical expertise, fit as a culture add, and more.

 When it comes to collaboration, managing teams, and working remotely, communication is one of the most important factors.
 Use this combination of standard and behavioral-based interview questions to assess your software engineer candidate’s communication skills.